GreenData17/Relic/README.md

 # Relic
 Relic is a hobby project.
-An attemp tp create a Game Engine using OpenTK for the game graphics and Imgui.Net for the Editor GUI enviroment.
+An attemp to create a Game Engine using OpenTK for the game graphics and Imgui.Net for the Editor GUI enviroment.
 Its scripts are heavily inspired by Unity3d and has similar methods.

 ### Current Features